jmacwhyte/go-coinbase-trade/README.md

 ## Orders

 Orders store the product (trading pair) and side (buy or sell) for the order.
-They then use an `OrderConfiguration` object to specify the remaining details of the order (purchase price, size, expiration date, etc).
+They then use an `OrderConfiguration` object to specify the remaining, optional details of the order (purchase price, size, expiration date, etc).
 These details will determine what type of order it is: Market, Limit (GTC/GTD), or Stop Loss (GTC/GTD).
-Due to the way the Coinbase API is designed, it is better to call `GetOrderConfiguration()` or `SetOrderConfiguration()` on an `Order` object instead of trying to access the details directly through the `Order` object.

 ```
 order, _ := client.GetOrder(orderID)
-config := order.GetOrderConfiguration()

-switch config.Type {
+switch order.OrderConfiguration.Type {
   case coinbasetrade.LimitGTC:
     // This is a limit order with no expiration time
     price := config.LimitPrice